Search for answers or browse articles about Sintel Apps

 If yes, continue to Step 4.

-Step 4: Enable External or Anonymous Access
+Step 4: Enable External or Anonymous Use

 To enable external access: